zendeskgarden/stylelint-config/.github/CONTRIBUTING.md

    considered for merge.
 1. Garden
    [maintainers](https://github.com/orgs/zendeskgarden/teams/maintainers)
-   will manage the squashed merge to master, using your PR title and description as the scope, description, and body for a conventional commit.
+   will manage the squashed merge to the master branch, using your PR title and description as the scope, description, and body for a conventional commit.

 ## License